 Our intermediate chemistry business sells its products both directly to customers and through distributors.
 Acetic acid, VAM and acetic anhydride are global businesses, and we generally supply our customers under a mix of short- and long-term agreements.
 Acetic acid, VAM and acetic anhydride customers produce polymers used in water-based paints, adhesives, paper coatings, polyesters, film modifiers, pharmaceuticals, cellulose acetate and textiles.
 We have long-standing relationships with most of these customers.
 Solvents and derivatives are sold to a diverse group of regional and multinational customers under multi-year contracts and on the basis of long-standing relationships.
 Solvents and derivatives customers are primarily engaged in the production of paints, coatings and adhesives.
-We manufacture formaldehyde for our own use as well as for sale to a few regional customers that include manufacturers in the wood products and chemical derivatives industries.
-Specialty solvents are sold globally to a wide variety of customers, primarily in the coatings and resins and the specialty products industries.
-These products serve global regions in the synthetic lubricant, agrochemical, rubber processing and other specialty chemical areas.
+We manufacture formaldehyde for our own use as well as for sale to a few regional customers.